bhdicaire/visioStencils/README.md

 # _visioStencils_ by Benoît H. Dicaire is shared with an [unlicense](https://github.com/bhdicaire/visioStencils/raw/main/LICENSE).
 We got documents, stencils, and templates from the internet or pull requests.
 Check my [notes](Documents/notes.md) for details.

-Use these to create awesome Visio diagrams as _intended_ their creators (e.g., fair use).
+Use these to create awesome Visio diagrams as _intended_ by their creators (e.g., fair use).
 In other words, please do not associate the artefacts with any illegal activities or use them in a way that is deceptive or harmful.

 No copyright infringement is done on purpose.
 If you own the content and want it removed, just ask.